I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Season: Long dry season

-August kicks off the second half of the long dry season and is the busiest and most expensive month of the year for visitors.
-But in return, you get the finest weather throughout the entire country.
+August kicks off the second half of the long dry season and is the busiest and most expensive month of the year for visitors, coinciding with school holidays and the height of the Great Migration.

-Up in the north of the Serengeti, the migratory herds are crossing the deadly Mara River and it’s the most exciting part of the Great Migration for visitors and the waiting crocodiles.
+Up in the north of the Serengeti, the migratory herds are crossing the deadly Mara River, and it’s the most exciting part of the Great Wildebeest Migration for visitors and for the waiting crocodiles.

-Eid – al – Fitr takes place around 19th August.
+Eid–al–Fitr takes place around 19th August (the exact date changes slightly every year).
 This is a four day Islamic festival which celebrates the end of the fast.
 It’s the biggest event of the year and people give each other gifts.
 Some restaurants in the towns may be closed over the 4 day period.

-- Weather is really fantastic (daytime temperatures aren’t too hot, days are sunny and the chances of rain are virtually none)
+- Weather is really fantastic.
+Daytime temperatures aren’t too hot, days are sunny and the chances of rain are very low

-- Migratory herds are crossing the Mara River which is arguably the highlight of the great migration
+- Migratory herds are crossing the Mara River, arguably the highlight of the great migration

 - Zanzibar is sublime